MasonStooksbury/Brainfuck-Interpreters/README.md

 - Converting input (often a string) into the decimal representation for that given ASCII value (e.g. A -> 65)
 - Converting decimal to ASCII for printing (e.g. 65 -> A)
 - Printing to the console
-- Does the language have a simple +=1 syntax, or do you have to do the long version?
+- Does the language have a simple increment operator syntax like +=1 or ++?
+Or do you have to do the long version? (i.e. temp = temp + 1)
 - Does the language have a simple NOT operator like `!` or `not`?
 (This is why I do `if !loop` at the bottom of my WHILE loops rather than switch the logic and do `if loop`)